project-codeflare/appwrapper/site/_pages/arch-fault-tolerance.md

    + It takes longer than the `WarmupGracePeriod` for the expected number of Pods to reach the `Running` state.
-   + If a non-zero number of `Running` Pods are using resources that Autopilot has tagged as unhealthy.
+   + If a non-zero number of `Running` Pods are using resources that Autopilot has tagged as `NoExecute`.
-   + A top-level resource is missing.
    + The status information of a batch/v1 Job or PyTorchJob indicates that it has failed.
+   + A top-level wrapped resource is externally deleted.

 If a workload is determined to be unhealthy by one of the first three Pod-level conditions above, the AppWrapper controller first waits for